Education and Research

 We enhance connections to ʻāina through education

-We lead field trips with local schools, a summer program for area keiki, college courses, workshops, and training for community learners of all ages.
+Lead field trips with local schools, an annual summer program for keiki (children) and ʻōpio (youth), college courses, workshops, and trainings for community learners of all ages.

 We assist families, community groups, landowners, and government agencies with cultural, historic, and archival lands research to aid in the care and protection of ʻāina today

 Specialize in māhele and kuleana records, translation, place names, archival maps, historic images, land-use plans, and analysis to support policy reforms.

 Train people to conduct needed archival ʻāina research on their own.

 Build a community archive of Kauaʻi lands, cultural practices, and ʻike (knowledge) to guide future restoration, caretaking, education, and governance.